NattyDuzza/LambdaNotes/01_analysis.md

 Furthermore, the project will use the following computational methods:

+- Pathfinding: To find paths between information nodes in mindmaps, I intend to use an algorithm, such as Djikstra's algorithm, to allow the user to find how snippets of information link to one another.
+- Random Generation: To ensure that flashcard ordering upon retrieval has some element of randomness to it, a computational approach allows me to generate random numbers and implement the results in a way to create a suitable and effective flashcard weighting algorithm.
 - Abstraction:
--- General Problem Abstraction: During the Design phase, I will implicitly use the ideas of abstraction to reduce the problem down to a more simple derivative, void of any unecessary complexity.
+  - General Problem Abstraction: During the Design phase, I will implicitly use the ideas of abstraction to reduce the problem down to a more simple derivative, void of any unecessary complexity.
--- Using Object-Oriented Abstraction:
+  - Using Object-Oriented Abstraction:
---- Data Abstraction: Objects that the software uses (e.g. GUI windows, Mindmaps etc) will hide its data, which will only be accessed through methods.
+    - Data Abstraction: Objects that the software uses (e.g. GUI windows, Mindmaps etc) will hide its data, which will only be accessed through methods.
---- Process Abstraction: When using OOP to create scripts that will be called from elsewhere, I need not worry about the inner implementation of each function/process I call.
+    - Process Abstraction: When using OOP to create scripts that will be called from elsewhere, I need not worry about the inner implementation of each function/process I call.
 This abstracts out the sometimes complicated information on implementations, and reduces the problem of using the script elsewhere when necessary to simply knowing the parameters needed and the preconditions.
 - Decomposition: I will use this method heavily in the Design section to break down the code to better understand the individual modules that will be needed to make the software full and functional.

 ## Potential End-Users and Stakeholders